5 Facts About Education in Morocco

 - The academic year begins in September and ends in June.
 The school system is structured into three separate parts.
 Primary takes students starting at the age of 6 and educates them until the age of 12.
 Secondary and tertiary last another three years each.
 Morocco also offers educational options beyond public schooling with higher learning institutions.

 - Men in Morocco currently dominate the gross enrollment ratio for primary, secondary and tertiary education systems.
-The UNESCO chart for secondary education shows that male enrollment exceeded female enrollment by 10.8 percent in 2012.
+The UNESCO chart for secondary education shows that male enrollment exceeded female enrollment by 10.8% in 2012.
 However, tables for 2015 show a decreased gap in admission ratio for primary and tertiary education.

 - Morocco suffers from low-quality education as reflected in performance indicators.
 In a 2014 update completed by the UNESCO Institute for Statistics, Morocco ranks in the thirtieth percentile for learning compared to other countries.
 The most recent PIRLS and TIMSS assessment results for 2011 showcase just how poor Morocco’s performance is.
 Test results reveal Morocco ranks second to last in math and last in reading compared to the 36 countries participating.